 An LLC is a limited liability company whose owners are called "members."
 An LLC may be composed of one or more members: a single-member LLC or a multiple-member LLC.
 (These two types of LLC's are taxed differently, which is why they are differentiated here.)

-In the same was as any other type of business, an LLC must have one or more individuals who manage the company, acting like the board of directors does in a corporation.
+In the same way as any other type of business, an LLC must have one or more individuals who manage the company, acting as the board of directors does in a corporation.
 An LLC may be managed by the members (one member or all the members together), or the LLC may decide to hire a professional manager.
 No state law requires an LLC to be member-managed.
 But which type of manager is better?

 Member-Managed vs. Manager-Managed

 Member-managed LLCs work like this: All members participate in the decision-making process of the LLC.
 Each member is an agent of the LLC and each member has a vote in business decisions.
 Decisions can be made by consensus.
 The members must agree on how to break a tie.
 Each member has the authority to make decisions on behalf of the company in their area of expertise, but contracts and loan agreements must be approved by a majority of the members.

 Manager-managed LLCs relinquish the authority of the members to the manager or managers, who become agents of the company.
 A manager may be a member but does not have to be.
 A manager may be another LLC or a corporation unless your state sets restrictions on the types of entities that may be managers of an LLC.